meisin/text_analytics_crude_oil/README.md

 With reference to the workflow diagram above, this repository provides the codes for **Document_Level Information Mining** and **Crude Oil Movement and Returns Prediction**.
 To ensure the codes execute as per intended, please maintained the folder structure similar to this repository.

 ### 1. Document-Level Information Mining
-Run _document_mining.py_ to use and restructure the extracted events into the input file for the next step: movement and returns prediction. \
+Run _document_mining.py_ to transform and restructure the extracted events from files in the input folder into the _processed data_ suited for movement and returns prediction. \
 Input: raw_data folder
 Output: dataset folder
 ```python document_mining.py ```